LONG READ: Who is Sergei Pugachev? the oligarch that accused Abramovich of buying Chelsea on Putin's orders

 After Putin took over in 2000 Abramovich became governor of Chukotka, and remained in the Kremlin’s orbit.
 But he also began to scale down his business activities in Russia, most notably selling his oil firm Sibneft (now called Gazpromneft) to the state-owned gas giant Gazprom.
 Abramovich still has significant investments in Russia in real estate and the steel sector, amongst other things, but today keeps a very low profile and is much less active than in the 1990s.

+While Abramovich was often referred to as Yeltsin's cashier, Pugachev was said to have stepped into the role as the "Putin's banker", according to speculation in the press at the time

+However, this claim has been controversial from the start.
+The phrase “Kremlin’s cashier” was coined by Yeltsin’s former bodyguard Alexander Korzhakov in 1998 quoted in an article in Kommersant.
+Korzhakov himself was controversial character and widely criticised for interfering in government affairs and business.
+He made the cashier comment after he had been sacked after getting into a power struggle with the Prime Minister.
+Kommersant said that it had investigated the claim but could find no evidence to support the claim and none has ever been presented.

-As Abramovich wound up much of his Russian business Pugachev was believed to have stepped into the role as the "Kremlin's banker", according to speculation in the press at the time, and was also believed to enjoy special favour due to his proclaimed allegiance to the Russian Orthodox church, as he is a devout believer.
+Likewise no evidence has been produced to show that Pugachev played a similar role, although he is also routinely accused of playing a similar role.
+Pugachev was also believed to enjoy special favour due to his proclaimed allegiance to the Russian Orthodox church, as he is a devout believer.

 Man on the run